 Welcome to the Brown ADHD Clinic

-Step 1: Patients new to our clinic begin with a 3-hour initial ADHD assessment to develop an understanding of their strengths, difficulties and to develop a diagnosis and treatment plan.
+Step 1: Patients new to our clinic begin with a 3-hour initial ADHD diagnostic evaluation.
+This comprehensive assessment helps to discover a better understanding of your individual strengths, difficulties and to develop a diagnosis and treatment plan.

 Academic testing & reports